NOVEMBER - NEW YEAR'S DAY

-Every year, bounteous holiday events set throughout Music City and the holiday season offer joyful celebrations and beautiful decorations for people of all ages.
+Every year, bounteous holiday events set throughout Music City offer joyful celebrations and beautiful decorations for people of all ages.
 Share your time with loved ones in Music City and spread the spirit of the season.

 Take a glimpse at just some of the magical holiday events happening around Music City this season.

-The fifth annual Dancing Lights of Christmas At Jellystone Park™ is bigger and better with hundreds of thousands of LED Christmas lights dancing to some Rockin' Christmas tunes.
+The annual Dancing Lights of Christmas At Jellystone Park™ gets bigger and better each year with hundreds of thousands of LED Christmas lights dancing to some rockin' Christmas tunes.

 Experience a genuine celebration with some great country musicians during the Nashville Christmas cruise, OR enjoy a delicious holiday dinner while a cast of talented Nashville singers perform holiday classics during the Heart of Christmas Dinner Show.

-Celebrate the season with holiday-themed programs for the whole family from the Country Music Hall of Fame and Museum and Hatch Show Print, including a pair of special holiday concerts from Ronnie Milsap and Gene Watson!
+Celebrate the season with holiday-themed programs for the whole family from the Country Music Hall of Fame and Museum and Hatch Show Print!

 Check out Nashville’s newest holiday tradition "A Christmas Story" based off the classic motion picture film.
 It is a must see for families during the holidays and all takes place at TPAC.